 “optional, premium services for real estate investors for a fee, to assist with things like rent analysis and market research,”

-…although I didn’t see any of these premium services being actively promoted on the platform.
+…but I didn’t see any of these premium services being actively promoted on the platform.

 What I Love About Stessa

 As outlined above, it’s hard not to love the price point.
-Free services that provide real value at no cost make a very compelling case.
+Free services that provide real value at no cost make a compelling case.

 Beyond the price (or lack thereof), the automated bank and lender integration is a standout feature.
-While it requires a small amount of manual cleanup, Stessa does a great job of pulling in your transactions and other financial data in real-time.
+While it requires a small manual cleanup, Stessa does a great job of pulling in your transactions and other financial data in real-time.

 Stessa also makes it easy to segregate properties by portfolio.
 You can, therefore, view reporting details for individual portfolios, properties, or down to the unit level.
-It also helps come tax time, if you own multiple properties under different legal entities.
+It also helps come tax time if you own multiple properties under different legal entities.

 And speaking of reports, I love how easy Stessa makes this.
 From income and expense reports to tax-friendly reporting packages, Stessa excels at reporting.